 Since 2005, international organisations, including the ICA and the International Labour Organisation (ILO) and other parts of the United Nations (UN) system, have been insisting on the introduction of horizontal and vertical management information systems.
-The Serbian Co-operative Alliance (SCA) will be the central node in this system, which will link it with co-operatives and, ultimately, individual farms, allowing the Alliance to track farming conditions, production, and marketing.
-On the other hand, the Alliance will be connected with the Serbian Chamber of Commerce and other authorities relevant for co-operative farming and agriculture in general (government ministries, statistical offices, banks, and research and development bodies and institutions).
+The Cooperative Union of Serbia (CUS) will be the central node in this system, which will link it with co-operatives and, ultimately, individual farms, allowing the Alliance to track farming conditions, production, and marketing.
+On the other hand, the Union will be connected with the Serbian Chamber of Commerce and other authorities relevant for co-operative farming and agriculture in general (government ministries, statistical offices, banks, and research and development bodies and institutions).

 The National Co-operative Management Information System (MIS) will promote the development of agriculture in Serbia and help feed agricultural data into an integrated business information system for the country.
 The MIS will also allow Serbian farmers to adapt to modern developments and requirements for transition countries.